Bugaboo Butterfly vs Joolz Aer

 • A sleeker, more compact fold

-• A stroller that comes with a travel bag included
+• A stroller that comes with a travel bag

 Choose the Bugaboo Butterfly if you want: